Data Quality at AmtsGuide

 - Government portals and online services

 Our software regularly checks these sources for changes.
-When a data point changes, the affected page is automatically updated and submitted for re-verification.
+When a data point changes or a source becomes unreachable, the affected page is updated, marked or submitted for renewed review.

 What Happens When There Are Errors?